-While you’re going to save about $250 a month on gas, any electric vehicle will generally cost you more to insure.
+While you’re going to save hundreds a month on gas, any electric vehicle will generally cost you more to insure.

 Why is that?
 Car insurance companies come up with rates based on a whole range of factors.
 So even if you have a spotless driving record, live in a low-crime area and take advantage of some driving discounts, your rate is still likely to go up compared to your gas-powered car.

 That’s because electric vehicles cost more outright and are more expensive to repair.
 The insurance company may deem you low risk to file a claim, but if anything happens to your car, it’s going to mean costly repairs.
-So your premiums will be set high to reflect that risk.
+So your premiums are set high to reflect that risk.

-If your premium with a gas-powered car is $1,000 a year, you’ll probably pay between $1,180 to $1,320 with an electric car, according to ValuePenguin.
+If your premium with a gas-powered car is $1,000 a year, you’ll probably pay $1,250 with an equivalent electric car, according to ValuePenguin.
 As a luxury car, Teslas are pricier still.

-Motortrend recently studied how much it would cost each year to insure the various Tesla models available.
-Among other factors, these averages assume the owner is a single 40-year-old man with a clean record and good credit score:
+ValuePenguin has studied how much it would cost each year to insure the various Tesla models available.
+Among other factors, these averages assume the owner is a 30-year-old man with a clean record and good credit score living in Texas:

 Of course, your rates will vary from insurer to insurer — which is why you should always compare quotes from multiple insurers.